m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 similar amount of RAM would not suffer as much from such a large amount of memory being used, but in most cases clusters of databases like Cassandra use much smaller computers (i.e. between 16Gb and 64Gb)._

+TBD: I think we can give the user ways to specify:

+* Use blobs or files;
+* Specify the size at which a blob is saved in an external file.

 ### Shrinking Database